 Generation X (born between 1965 and 1982) is beginning to take over the reins of senior management from the Baby Boomers.
 Generation Y (born between 1983 and 1999) is moving into work and up the management hierarchy.
 Soon, we’ll have a Generation Z (born after 2000) to create at least four generations in the workforce.

-Aspiration and mobility
+aspiration and mobility

 While few now expect a job for life, research suggests that most Generation Y workers go further by being reluctant to stay with any particular organisation for more than five to seven years.
 The maxim is to ‘acquire new skills, build up experience and move on.’

-Randstad’s research suggests that Baby Boomers are happiest in their jobs, perhaps because they are more likely to have the work-life balance many desire, and their experience lends itself to more realistic career expectations.
+Randstad’s research suggests that Baby Boomers are happiest in their jobs, perhaps because they are more likely to have the work-life balance much desire, and their experience lends itself to more realistic career expectations.

 Generation Y are demanding more collaboration and less hierarchy in the workplace.
 Many leadership experts argue the analytical, process-driven style of leadership that saw companies run by accountants, lawyers and economists in the 20th century won’t work in this one – because process-driven leadership depends on a level of certainty that simply doesn’t exist anymore.

 Two-thirds of the employers taking part in Randstad’s World of Work survey believe managing a multigenerational workforce is one of the biggest challenges they face.
 The generations may indeed have different expectations.
 As people work longer, potential causes of tension include fewer opportunities for promotion among younger staff.

-But there are ways to satisfy different expectations and promote inter-generational collaboration as part of an approach which is more customised around the needs and aspirations of individual employees.
+But there are ways to satisfy different expectations and promote inter-generational collaboration as part of an approach that is more customised around the needs and aspirations of individual employees.